COMMODITY PRICES

 What is moving the price right now?

-If you are negotiating a 12-month anchor on HRC, CRC, HDG or sections, close this week with an index clause on the Fastmarkets monthly average, with a cap-and-floor band of plus 8 to minus 12 percent and an explicit transition clause for the 1 July regime switch.
-Demand that the clause names the mechanism: does it automatically apply an adjusted quota allocation at switchover, or does it trigger a full reset?
-Without this in writing now, you negotiate under pressure in July.
+For 12-month anchors on HRC, CRC, HDG or sections, close this week with an index clause on the Fastmarkets monthly average, a cap-and-floor band of plus 8 to minus 10 percent, and a transition clause for the 1 July TRQ switch.
+The regulation is final; the timing is no longer open.

 Steel Price Forecast: Our Procurement Intelligence Team's Assessment